keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 Conversely, the term 'KDBX' refers to the full container, including its encrypted XML payload.

+'Element' refers to an individual XML element inside the database.

 ## General Database Structure

 A database comprises two main parts: a *meta data section* and the actual